jquelin/dvg-randomizer/README.md

 # INSTALL

-No need to install the soft, just run:

-    python randomizer

-to launch the GUI.

-You will need to install fpdf, though, using the following command:

-    pip install fpdf

-If you want colored logs, you may want to install the colorlog module with the following command:
+Just install via pip:

-    pip install colorlog
+    pip install dvg-randomizer

+Once installed, launch the app via the dvg-randomizer script:

+    dvg-randomizer

 # SUPPORT

 The homepage for this program is https://github.com/jquelin/dvg-randomizer, where you will be able to find the source code and a bug tracker.

 # AUTHOR